April 9, 2026

 Take Aways for You or Your Graduating Senior Transitioning to College:

+The transition from high school to college is not just a step forward—it’s a period of reorganization.
+And, this reorganization happens emotionally, socially, and psychologically.
 There will be moments of confidence and moments of doubt.
 Periods of connection and periods of loneliness.
-Times when things feel clear and times when they don’t.
+There will be times when things feel clear and times when they don’t.
+All of that is part of the process.

 If there’s one message I hope students take with them, it’s this: